 - c.
-In events of 100+ entries, it is the responsibility of shoot management to notify all shooters of their move up in class or punches received.
+In events of 100+entries, it is the responsibility of shoot management to notify all shooters of their move up in class or punches received.
 The shooter is also equally responsible to shoot in his/her proper class and to inquire and inform shoot management of any move up at the next tournament entered. - d.
 Upon entering a shoot with multiple events, a person will remain in the class he/she started in for all events held, and any punches he/she earns will be awarded at the conclusion of all of the events at that shoot.
 A shooter cannot be moved up more than one class at the conclusion of the registered events based on punches; however, a shooter can be moved up more than one class based on KNOWN ABILITY. - e.
-All punches earned in a shooter's current class in 2010 will carry over into 2011.
-Carry over punches are for the target year just ended and the current year.
-Punches from prior target years (2009 and before) will not carry over. - f.
+All punches earned in a shooter's current class in the immediate preceding target year will carry over into the current shoot year.
+Punches from two or more years ago will not carry over.

+- f.
 All registered events of 50 or more targets, including sub-gauge events, will generate punches in accordance with other provisions of this section. - g.
-The NSCANational Championship, U.S. Open, Regional Championships, and State Championships must use the NSCA Classification system.
-NSCA strongly suggests that major shoots utilize the NSCAClassification system.
+The NSCA National Championship, U.S. Open, Regional Championships and State Championships must use the NSCA Classification system.
+NSCA strongly suggests that major shoots utilize the NSCA Classification system.
 (See rule IV-B-2)